armadakv/console/README.md

 - Go 1.20 or later
 - Node.js 16.x or later
 - pnpm 8.x or later
-- Access to the Armada project (expected to be in the same parent directory)
+- Access to an ArmadaKV instance

 ### Installation